Act of Valor

-Act of Valor is a 2012 American action film produced and directed by Mike McCoy and Scott Waugh, and written by Kurt Johnstad.
-Starring Alex Veadov, Roselyn Sánchez, Nestor Serrano and Emilio Rivera, as well as active duty U.S. Navy SEALs and U.S. Navy Special Warfare Combatant-craft Crewmen, the film was released by Relativity Media on February 24, 2012.
+Act of Valor is a 2012 American action film produced and directed by Mouse McCoy and Scott Waugh and written by Kurt Johnstad.
+The film stars active duty U.S. Navy SEALs and U.S. Navy Special Warfare Combatant-craft Crewmen, as well as Roselyn Sánchez, Jason Cottle, Alex Veadov, Nestor Serrano, and Emilio Rivera.

-The film opened to negative reviews from critics, but was well-received by audiences, grossing $81 million worldwide and being nominated at the 70th Golden Globe Awards for Best Original Song.
+Act of Valor was released in the United States on February 24, 2012, by Relativity Media.
+The film received generally negative reviews from critics, but was a box office success, grossing over $81 million worldwide against a production budget of $12 million.
+It was nominated for Best Original Song at the 70th Golden Globe Awards.

 Plot

-In Manila a terrorist assassinates the United States Ambassador to the Philippines, and also kills his son and dozens of children at an international primary school, using an ice cream truck to lure the children then detonating.
+In Manila, a terrorist assassinates the United States Ambassador to the Philippines, and also kills his son and dozens of children at an international primary school in a terrorist bombing.
 The mastermind, a Chechen terrorist, Abu Shabal, escapes to a training camp in Indonesia.
 Elsewhere in Costa Rica, two CIA officers, Walter Ross and Lisa Morales, meet to consolidate intelligence about their target, a drug smuggler named Mikhail "Christo" Troykovich.
 Christo's men kill Ross and capture Morales, who is imprisoned in a jungle compound and tortured.

 At Coronado, the members of Bandito Platoon, SEAL Team 7 are at home.
 Lieutenant Rorke confides to Chief Dave that his wife is pregnant and has the entire team spend time together with their families until their next deployment.
 A squad from the platoon consisting of Rorke, Dave, Wiemy, Mikey, Ray, Sonny, and Ajay, is then deployed to Costa Rica to exfiltrate Morales.

-The seven Navy SEALs insert into the jungle via HALO and hold position outside the compound all night.
-At dawn, they approach the compound and engage several enemy guards.
-Mikey is shot in the head, blinding him in one eye, and knocking him unconscious, though he survives.
-The SEALs extract Morales, escaping with her and recovering a cellphone full of the information she had gathered.
-However, the gunfight alerts the enemy quick reaction force.
-The SEALs commandeer an enemy truck and exfiltrate.
-The hot pursuit forces them to revert to a tertiary extraction point where two SWCC boats extract the team and neutralize the enemy pursuit with miniguns.
+The SEALs insert into the jungle via HALO and hold position outside the compound all night.
+At dawn, they raid the compound and eliminate several guards before extracting Morales and a cell phone containing the information she had gathered.
+Alerted by the assault, an enemy quick reaction force attempts to pursue and the SEALs commandeer a truck to exfiltrate.
+The pursuit forces them to revert to a tertiary extraction point where two SWCC boats extract the team, with Mikey being wounded in action.

 Christo and Shabal, who are revealed to have been childhood friends, meet in Kyiv.
 Christo knows the CIA is watching him and informs Shabal that subordinates will complete their project, which is to equip suicide bombers with specialized undetectable explosive vests.